viamrobotics/docs/docs/components/gantry/single-axis.md

 ---

 Configure a `single-axis` gantry to integrate a single-axis gantry into your machine.
+First, be sure to physically assemble the gantry and connect it to your machine's computer.
+Power both on.
-Before configuring the gantry, configure any [motor components](/components/motor/) that are part of the gantry.
+Also, configure any [motor components](/components/motor/) that are part of the gantry.
+Then, configure the gantry:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}